“’For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.”

 As I started the devotional this morning, I was struck by the number of times I have used myself as the reason why I can’t do something.
 Last week, I started writing a book.
-It wasn’t a storyline I’d ever thought or strategized about before; but as I was sitting in my room staring at a blank page, a rush of words came over me.
+It wasn’t a storyline I’d ever thought or strategized about before, but as I was sitting in my room staring at a blank page, a rush of words came over me.
 Without understanding what I was writing or where the story would go, I was shocked to find that I had written over 2,000 words in less than an hour!
-It’s been amazing to see where this book is taking me, and the lessons God has been teaching me through the main character’s storyline.
+It’s been amazing to see where this book is taking me and the lessons God has taught me through the main character’s storyline.

 We have to be ready for God’s calling, but we also need to remember that He wouldn’t call on us if He didn’t think we were the right person for the job.
 So, be encouraged today.
 This message is for someone out there.
 It’s been a motivation for me, and I hope it is for you as well.

 Join me as I continue this daily devotional and learn more about Exodus in a new light!
 I’m excited to read tomorrow’s devotion and learn more wisdom and insights!
 Click on the link below to take this journey with me!